googleapis/release-please/docs/design.md

 This document aims to describe the current design of `release-please` and serve as a primer for contributing to this library.

+## General concepts

+### Release branch

+The release branch is the branch that you will create releases from.
+Most commonly this is your repository's default branch (like `master` or `main`), but could also be a long term support (LTS) or backport branch as well.

+In the code, this is referred to as the `targetBranch`.

+### Release pull request

+`release-please` is designed to propose releases via a pull request. `release-please` will maintain a pull request ("release pull request") which proposes version bumps in your code and appends release notes to your `CHANGELOG.md`.
+Releases are not created until after this "release pull request" is merged to your release branch.

+Maintainers can merge additional commits and `release-please` will update the existing release pull request.

+### GitHub releases

+GitHub has a feature called a release which is the combination of a git reference (tag or SHA) and release notes. `release-please` creates a GitHub release after a release pull request is merged to your release branch.

+### Components

+In `release-please` terms, `component` is the name of a releasable unit.
+This could be a library to publish to a package manager or an application that is deployed to a server.

+Most commonly, a single GitHub repository contains code for a single `component`.
+In other cases, a single GitHub repository could be a monorepo that contains code for multiple components. `release-please` can handle both of these scenarios.

+### Semantic versioning

+Semantic versioning is a specification that dictates how version numbers are formatted and incremented.
+This library assumes your version numbers are semantic versions.

+For more information, see https://semver.org

+### Conventional commits

+Conventional commits is a specification for making commit messages machine readable and informing automation tools (like `release-please`) about the context of the commit.

+For more information, see https://conventionalcommits.org

 ## Lifecycle of a release

-1. A commit is merged/pushed to the release branch (usually the default branch, but can be configured to be any)
+1. A commit is merged/pushed to the release branch.
-2. `release-please` opens a "release pull request" which proposes version bumps in your code as well as appends release notes to your `CHANGELOG.md`.
+2. `release-please` opens a release pull request.
-3. A maintainer reviews/merges the "release pull request".
+3. A maintainer reviews/merges the release pull request.
-4. `release-please` creates a new GitHub release/tag with the release notes (extracted from the release pull request).
+4. `release-please` creates a new GitHub release with the release notes (extracted from the release pull request).

 **Note**: `release-please` is not responsible for publishing your package or application.